What is Minimally Invasive Surgery?

-Minimally invasive or laparoscopic surgery was originally performed by gynecologists for diagnostic purposes in the 1960’s.
+Minimally invasive, or laparoscopic, surgery was originally performed by gynecologists for diagnostic purposes in the 1960’s.
 Over time as clinical experience grew and laparoscopic surgical tools became more advanced, surgeons were able to perform more complex surgeries.
 In the late 1980’s, general surgeons began to investigate and adopt laparoscopic techniques.
-Today, surgeons perform a variety of minimally invasive procedures including gallbladder removal, hernia repair, appendectomy, exploratory laparoscopy, colon resections, and more advanced procedures such as gastric bypass and LAP-BAND® for weight loss in morbidly obese patients.
+Today, millions of general surgical procedures are performed using this technique including: gallbladder removal, hernia repair, appendectomy, hemorrhoidectomy and more.
+Minimally invasive surgery is also used for more advanced procedures such as gastric sleeve and gastric bypass for weight loss.

 A new minimally invasive surgical option that is available is single incision laparoscopic surgery (SILS).
 This procedure replaces the three to four incisions required by standard laparoscopic surgeries with just one incision in the belly button.
 The benefits to patients include the potential elimination of visible scars and the pain associated with multiple points of entry.
 Ask your surgeon if you are a candidate for the SILS procedure.

-Dr. Long is fellowship trained in minimally invasive and bariatric surgery, and he has performed thousands of minimally invasive procedures.
+Dr. Long, with BMI Surgery, is trained in minimally invasive and bariatric surgery.
+He has performed thousands of procedures using this technique, helping countless patients across the nation.
 Minimally invasive surgery is performed both on an inpatient (stay in the hospital) and outpatient (go home the same day) basis.

 Following are some of the types of minimally invasive surgery performed by Dr. Long.
 This list does not include all the minimally invasive procedures offered at Birmingham Minimally Invasive Surgery, P.C.

 List of Surgeries